 - recommendations from one or more of student’s teachers in core curricula; and

-- recommendation from a school counselor if assigned to the school to address social/emotional needs
+- recommendation from a school counselor, if applicable.

-- The student’s performance is above grade level performance in reading, writing, science, and mathematics.
+- above grade level in reading, writing, science, and mathematics;

-- The student’s performance is two or more years above average achievement.
+- two or more years above average achievement; and

-- The student’s social, emotional, and physical development support accelerated promotion.
+- social, emotional, and physical development that supports accelerated promotion.

 Whole Grade and Midyear Acceleration Procedures

 - Each school principal will convene the school placement committee to review requests for whole grade and midyear promotion.
 The team will include the principal, school counselor, gifted teacher, psychologist, student’s current teacher, a teacher from the receiving grade level and the parent.